 How to Make Butternut Squash Shrimp Feta Pasta:

-- Roast the squash and feta.
-Add cubed butternut squash to a 9×13 baking dish, drizzle with olive oil, and toss with minced shallot, garlic, thyme, salt, and pepper.
-Nestle the block of feta in the center and flip it once to coat.
-Roast for 35–40 minutes until the squash is tender and feta is soft.
+- Roast Squash & Feta: In a 9×13 dish, toss cubed squash with olive oil, shallot, garlic, thyme, salt, and pepper.
+Nestle the feta in the center, flipping to coat.
+Roast for 35-40 minutes, until squash is tender and feta is soft.

-- Cook the orzo.
-While the squash roasts, bring a pot of salted water to a boil.
-Add orzo and simmer 7–10 minutes until al dente.
+- Cook Orzo: While roasting, boil orzo in salted water for 7-10 minutes until al dente.
 Reserve ½ cup pasta water, then drain.

-- Add shrimp to the baking dish.
-Once the squash and feta are roasted, tuck the shrimp into the dish and return it to the oven for 6–8 minutes, until pink and fully cooked.
+- Add Shrimp: Add shrimp to the baking dish and roast 6-8 minutes, until pink and cooked through.

-- Don’t overcook the shrimp.
-They only need 6–8 minutes in the oven.
-You’ll know they’re done when they’re pink and just opaque.
-Any longer and they can turn rubbery.
+- Don't overcook the shrimp: Shrimp only need 6-8 minutes in the oven.
+You will know they are done when they are pink and opaque.
+Too long and they will become rubbery.

-- Make Ahead: You can roast the butternut squash and feta up to a day in advance.
-Store covered in the fridge, then reheat in the oven at 350°F until warm before adding the shrimp.
+- Make Ahead: Roast the squash and feta up to 1 day in advance.
+Store covered in the fridge and reheat at 350°F until warm before adding shrimp and continuing with the recipe as written.

 - Freezing not recommended.